 This website is a great resource that provides contact information, organizational charts, project status and general information about our Department.
 It is our intention that you find information you are looking for, but it is by no means intended to be substitute for contacting us should you have questions that you were not able to answer.
 Email us or call us at 925-313-2000 if you have any questions.

 Thanks for visiting our website.

 WE ARE AN ACCREDITED AGENCY

-Contra Costa County Public Works Department became the first County in California to be accredited by the American Public Works Association in July 2001 and we were re-accredited in 2004, 2008, 2012 and 2016.
-We continue to review and improve our work processes and are now re-evaluated for accreditation on a four-year cycle.
+Contra Costa County Public Works Department became the first County in California to be accredited by the American Public Works Association in July 2001 and have been re-accredited in 2004, 2008, 2012, 2016 and 2020.
+We continue to review and improve our work processes through re-evaluation every four-years.